So I don’t melt into a puddle of meh.

 CUE PEREZ PRADO!

 One Christmas break, we had a free week of HBO and I remember being SO excited about it because that was a huge deal back in the late ’70s.
 My dad was watching this movie called The Wiz and invited my brother and me to watch it with him, which we did.
-We loved every moment of it.
+We loved every moment.
 So much so, that I think we watched it later that day and probably again and again and again that week several times.
 I would sing along to the songs, dance to the dances, I wanted to BE Diana Ross, I loved the dancers during the scene after Dorothy inadvertently kills Evillene and I would go into my room and imitate them to music.

 CUE THE HAPPY ORGAN!